Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 If you are still choosing between evaporative cooler vs. ac, this is the point that will make you decide.

 An issue for light sleepers and those with a shorter attention span is the noise that accompanies every electric appliance.
 When they run for an extended period, air conditioners make it impossible to sleep peacefully.
 In addition, the noises these devices create are loud and distracting, disrupting not only your sleep but also your daily routine.
+Swamp coolers are generally quieter than portable and central AC units.

 most swamp coolers do not make any significant noise